Introduction to Wax Carving

 Tutor: Head Goldsmith, Scott McIntyre

 The course will be led by Master Goldsmith, Scott McIntyre.
-With nearly 23 years of experience in the jewellery trade, Scott has created amazing pieces for a wide and varied number of workshops across Glasgow and Edinburgh.
+A top class craftsman with over 23 years experience in the trade, he has created amazing pieces for a wide and varied number of workshops across Scotland.
+A highly skilled stone setter and wax carver, he uses his intense level of training to ensure he’s at the very top of his game.
 A passion for the passing on of skills and heritage is deep-rooted within Scott’s working ethos.
-He intends to use the methods he has honed over time to ensure that each student leaves his department with a far greater knowledge of jewellery making.
-He is the Director of the Vanilla Ink Jewellery School and Head Goldsmith.
+Scott uses the methods he has finely honed over time to ensure that each student leaves his department with an improved skill set and a far greater knowledge of jewellery making.
+He is Technical Director of the Vanilla Ink Jewellery School and Head Goldsmith.

 This weekend is for talented jewellers looking to add wax carving to their already impressive repertoire.
 Carving is an essential skill on the road to becoming a complete goldsmith.
 It is cheap, forgiving, and a great way to improve both design and manufacture.